sunpy/sunpy/docs/installation.rst

     pip install "sunpy[all]"

 .. note::

+    We strive to provide binary wheels for all of our packages.
+    If you are using a Python distribution or operating system that is missing a binary wheel.
-    If this does not work, it could be due to a missing C compiler (e.g., ``gcc`` or ``clang``) that is required to build sunpy at install.
+    ``pip`` will try to compile the package from source and this is likely to fail without a C compiler (e.g., ``gcc`` or ``clang``).
-    Getting the compiler either from your system package manager, XCode or Miniforge should address this.
+    Getting the compiler either from your system package manager or XCode should address this.

 If you have a reason to want a more minimal installation, you can install sunpy with no optional dependencies, however this means a lot of submodules will not import::